Châtelperronian: Important sites and lithic production and associations

 Large thick flakes/small blocks were used for cores, and were prepared with a crest over a long smooth surface.
 Using one or two striking points, long thin blades were detached.
 Direct percussion with a soft hammer was likely used for accuracy.
 Thicker blades made in this process were often converted into side scrapers, burins were often created in the same manner from debitage as well.

 The manner of production is a solid continuation of the Mousterian but the ivory adornments found in association are similar to those made by the Aurignacian.
 The technological refinement of the Châtelperronian and neighbouring Uluzzian in Central-Southern Italy is often argued to be the product of cultural influence from H. sapiens that lived nearby.

 Dispute over disruption of the site

-João Zilhão and colleagues argue that the findings are complicated by disturbance of the site in the 19th century, and conclude that the apparent pattern of Aurignacian/Châtelperronian inter-stratification is an artifact of disturbance. while others think the Châtelperronian itself is an artifact of disturbance.
+João Zilhão and colleagues argue that the findings are complicated by disturbance of the site in the 19th century, and conclude that the apparent pattern of Aurignacian/Châtelperronian inter-stratification is an artifact of disturbance.
+Others think the Châtelperronian itself is an artifact of disturbance.
 Paul Mellars and colleagues have criticized the analysis of Zilhão et al., and argue that the original excavation by Delporte was not affected by disturbance.